How to Choose the Right Pediatrician

-So what’s the best way to start?
-Many times, the best referrals come from your close friends, colleagues and OB/GYN who are likely parents themselves.
-Another place to look for a list of board -certified practitioners is the American Academy of Pediatrics (AAP)’s HealthyChildren.org website.
 Once you have a short list of names, it’s time to investigate further to see what’s right for you and your soon-to-be family.
 Make sure everyone on your short list participates in your insurance plan.
-The following guidelines may help:
+The following tips on finding a pediatrician may help:

 1. Give yourself enough time.

 It’s generally a good idea to embark on your pediatrician search at the end of your second trimester or the beginning of your third trimester.
 That way, you won’t be running around too much as your due date gets closer.
 You’ll also have peace of mind knowing you’ve secured a doctor for your child, with time to spare.

 2. You’re their client.
 Interview them.

 To help make your decision, ask the following questions.

 This can include his or her views on circumcision, breastfeeding, immunization, behavioral health issues and more.
 It’s important that you align fundamentally with the provider of your child.
 This will help you determine if you “click.”

 B. How are visits for acute illnesses handled?